vishaltak/gitlab-development-kit/doc/howto/kubernetes/index.md

 NOTE:
-If you have installed `gcloud` via Homebrew Cask, as described above, you need to add the following lines in your `~/.bash_profile` to set the correct PATH to be able to run `gcloud` and the `kubectl` binary below.
+If you have installed `gcloud` via Homebrew Cask, as described above, bash users need to add the following lines in your `~/.bash_profile` to set the correct PATH to be able to run `gcloud` and the `kubectl` binary below.

 ```shell